paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/02/the_kings_speech/index.md

 Should the film have given a detailed yet undramatic history lesson, or entertained us enough to promote an interested in the story?
 The later can only be achieved by providing a compelling enough story, one that can attract audiences and begin a dialogue.
 Given my renewed interest in the topic, alongside the reassessments and debates in the press, it would appear the film achieved all it needed to.

-I can only hope that Phyllida Lloyd’s upcoming biopic of Margaret Thatcher, <cite>[The Iron Lady][14]</cite>, will attract similar critical retrospection and debate.
+I can only hope that Phyllida Lloyd’s upcoming biopic of Margaret Thatcher, [""The Iron Lady""][14], will attract similar critical retrospection and debate.

 [1]: http://www.kingsspeech.com/
 [2]: https://twitter.com/paulrobertlloyd/status/28400458319